 Until the turn of the century, the main purpose of an HR Management System was to store and organise HR data.
 These ‘back office’ systems were primarily focused on personnel data administration and reporting for compliance and payroll.
 Often hosted on in-house servers, they were only accessible to the HR team.

 Today, the best HR software systems provide a much more valuable service.
 Modern Cloud technologies, intuitive self-service and process automation transform HR for everyone.
 Employees can connect with their data and each other in a way that is more productive and rewarding.
 Line managers have the information they need.
 HR processes run smoothly and everyone saves time.

 Comprehensive HR database

-The best HR management systems come with a comprehensive HR database that makes it easier for HR to collect, manage and report on the wide range of data needed to support a broad range of critical HR activities.
+The best HR management systems come with a comprehensive HR database that makes it easier for HR to collect, manage and report on the wide range of data needed to support HR best-practice.
 These could range data associated with compliance, such as health and safety incidents or time off, to employee development and career planning.

 Integrated HR modules